 5. There is a predicted “Godmother”, which might be Lily’s sister-in-law.

 6. If Mark attends Hogwarts next year, it would be the main attention of Harry, and might be a filler in the emotional turmoil after losing Sirius.

-7. Harry was extremely rich from the money that was leant to him.
-Yeah, it could’ve been from James, but if the Evans family were in some sort of Royalty power, that means Mark would be the Half Blood PRINCE and because, Harry is older, that would make Harry the reigning royal figure.
+7. Harry was extremely rich from the money that was lent to him.
+Yeah, it could’ve been from James, but if the Evans family were in some sort of Royalty power, that means Mark would be the Half-Blood PRINCE and because Harry is older, that would make Harry the reigning royal figure.